 There's no evidence that suggests weight is affected by the combined pill, however the combined pill contains both oestrogen and progestogen which can have an effect on how the body stores fat and retains water.
 More research is needed to take a deeper look at the link, but in the meantime you can check our our complete guide to contraception and weight.

-Can the Levest pill cause mood swings?
+Can the Levest pill cause depression?

-Hormonal methods of contraception may affect your mood but there is no definitive answer as to whether the Levest pill causes mood swings.
+Hormonal methods of contraception may affect your mood but there is no definitive answer as to whether the Levest pill causes depression, anxiety or mood swings.
 You can read our user-generated reviews to see how our community reports the impact Levest has had on their moods and emotions, as well as read our guide to contraception and mood for more information on the topic.

 Does Levest help acne?